Tech Titans 2019: Washington’s Top Tech Leaders

 CEO (Bansal) and founders (Chopra and Ross), CareJourney

 In 2014, Bansal, a former executive vice president at MicroStrategy, joined this firm founded by Ross and Chopra, who in 2009 became the first federal-level chief technology officer.
-Hunch Analytics mines public and private databases for information that can help health-care firms and other companies make more informed strategic decisions.
+CareJourney mines public and private databases for information that can help health-care firms and other companies make more informed strategic decisions.

 Adam Branch and Michelle Samad